-Exercise is one of the three top components to weight loss success for bariatric patients.
-Most patients will have to ease into exercising after weight loss surgery, just by walking for a few minutes a day is a good way to start.
+Most patients will have to ease into exercising after weight loss surgery.
+Even just starting by walking a few minutes a day is a great way to get into healthy exercise habits.

 - Not only do studies suggest that exercise after bariatric surgery will increase your weight loss, but it will also help to assuage depression and lift your mood.

 - Studies also show that exercise also helps the healing process and helps to minimize post-bariatric surgery complications.

 Some patients may be required to undergo a mild exercise regimen before bariatric surgery.
 Exercise prior to surgery will help patients become qualified candidates.
 In some cases, bariatric surgeons require a full year of mild exercise before the surgery date.

 Simple tasks could be necessary for morbidly obese patients before weight loss surgery:

 - Walking (Walk for 10 to 20 minutes per day)

 Immediately following bariatric surgery (gastric sleeve, gastric bypass, duodenal switch, or mini gastric bypass) during your healing and recovery process, patients are at increased risks of complications.
 Most surgeons recommend that patients begin a lite exercise regimen after two or three weeks of your surgery date.

 1-6 Months Post-Op – Exercises You Should Do

 Starting the regimen, most doctors will tell patients to start slowly.
 Most recommend simple exercises including walking in the very beginning.